camunda/camunda-docs/docs/guides/getting-started/deploy-your-process-and-start-process-instance.md

 <TabItem value='desktop'>

-On the right side of the navigation menu there are buttons for deploying and starting workflows.
+On the right side of the navigation menu there are buttons for deploying and starting processes.

 ![zeebe-modeler-deploy](./img/zeebe-modeler-deploy.png)